Public urged to use phone after hours

 One of those innovations was to adopt Telehealth services and work with primary care, Dr Gow said.

-Telehealth was also important in the aged care setting, so people could remain in their own homes or care homes, he said.
+Telehealth was also important in the aged care setting, so people could stay in their own homes or care homes, Dr Gow said.

 Dr Gow recommended individual clinicians taking Telehealth a step further and and use it to obtain decision-making support from the hospital system without the patient having to go into the hospital system.